Jab1718/instagram-follower-remover/README.md

 The extension injects a content script into all Instagram pages.
 When the followers dialog is open, it:

-1. Scans the DOM for elements containing a **Remove** button
+1. Finds the scrollable container inside the dialog and scrolls it to the bottom repeatedly until no new content loads
-2. Walks up the DOM tree to find the associated username, avatar, full name, verified status, and follow-back status
+2. Uses a `MutationObserver` during scrolling to capture every new row as Instagram renders it
-3. When removing, fires a full chain of pointer and mouse events (`pointerdown → mousedown → pointerup → mouseup → click`) to trigger Instagram's React event handlers — a plain `.click()` is not enough
+3. For each row, walks the DOM tree to extract username, avatar, full name, verified status, and follow-back status
-4. Waits for the confirmation popup and clicks the confirm **Remove** button automatically
+4. When removing, fires a full chain of pointer and mouse events (`pointerdown → mousedown → pointerup → mouseup → click`) to trigger Instagram's React event handlers — a plain `.click()` is not enough

-A `MutationObserver` watches the followers dialog for new rows loaded as you scroll, and adds them to the list automatically.
+5. Waits for the confirmation popup and clicks the confirm **Remove** button automatically using Instagram's known button class `_a9-- _ap36 _a9-_`

 ---